This is the second in a series of Posts I plan on doing on a complete visual guide to factions and their missing units.

 In Nehekhara when someone dies, they are sent to the underworld to be judged and sorted, based on what they were like in life.
 Those who lived a full and laudable existence were granted entry into paradise, while the wretched and undeserving were cast into the lowest depths of the underworld to be hunted and devoured by the Hounds of Usirian or the "Dread Abyssals".

-As the people of Nehekhara were preserved and passed into undeath, the stream of souls into the underworld slowed to a trickle. the Hounds were left starving over millennia and grew restless, gnawing at the bounds that held them.
+As the people of Nehekhara were preserved and passed into undeath, the stream of souls into the underworld slowed to a trickle. the Hounds were left starving over millennia and grew restless, gnawing at the bonds that held them.
 Without the belief of his disciples or the supply of souls, Usirian: lord of the underworld grew weak, his dominion over his realm slipped and many powerful necromancers sought to exploit this weakness by infiltrating Usirian's domain; hoping to lure the Dread Abyssal's away to be tamed and rode as great steeds.

 Wight King With Halberd